kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 });
 ```

 Here we have `criticalResources` array of the stuff we want to always be available for our worker (and thus users).
 Then there is a function `cacheCriticals` which is executed in an asynchronous manner.
 The function kinda opens a cache room for the resources and puts them in there.
-The sign text on the door is a value of a custom variable `version` which I ellaborate on later in the article.
+The sign text on the door is a value of a custom variable `version` which I elaborate on later in the article.

-Even though it is recommended to have a very limited amount of critical resources, we can have an additional array of files that does _not_ block an installation of our worker.
+Since it is recommended to have a very limited amount of critical resources, we can have an additional array of files that does _not_ block an installation of our worker.
 Therefore we can enrich our strategy for `install` event with _“critical”_ and _“important, but not critical”_ lists.
 Benefits are we get the worker installed as soon as possible along with the _criticals_ cached whereas the resources from the new array will be cached asynchronously and only if/when possible.
 In order to achieve this, let’s create an additional array and modify the function:

 ```javascript
 const otherResources = [